SalesforceDevelopersJapan/demo-s1app-jp/README.md

-# DEMO: DF13 Dev Keynote Salesforce1 App #
+# Dreamforce 13 Dev Keynote Salesforce1 App Demo #

 Demos are sets of step-by-step guides that are designed to help you learn how to use key capabilities of the Salesforce platform.
 Each demo provides instructions that guide you through the process of developing an application.